 If you prefer a streamlined system, you might want to use the Madrid Protocol.
 Just remember that not every country is a member.
 If you want to register your trademark in a foreign country that's not part of the Protocol, you may have to register there separately.

 If you need help understanding the cost of international trademark registration, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.